rosenhagen/image_process/Readme.rst

 ``Image Process`` scans your content for ``<img>`` tags with special classes.
-It then maps the classes to a set of image processing instructions, computes new images and modifies HTML code according to the instructions.
+It then maps the classes to a set of image processing instructions, computes new images and modifies HTML code to use the new images.

 Define transformations
 ----------------------